Readpato/Readpato/README.md

 ### Hello there! 👋

-#### My name is Patrick Raedler and I am a self taught software developer.
+#### My name is Patrick Raedler and I am a self taught software developer

 ##### BIO
 - :office: I’m currently working on my personal projects and in Heveloon LTD as a Junior Frontend Developer